home-assistant/developers.home-assistant/blog/2021-08-12-state_class_total.md

 #### STATE_CLASS_TOTAL_INCREASING
 If the sensor's state class is `STATE_CLASS_TOTAL_INCREASING`, a decreasing value is interpreted as the start of a new meter cycle or the replacement of the meter.
+It is important that the integration ensures that the value cannot erroneously decrease in the case of calculating a value from a sensor with measurement noise present.
 The last_reset attribute will be ignored when compiling statistics.
 This state class is useful for gas meters, electricity meters, water meters etc. The value when the sensor reading decreases will be used as zero-point when calculating `sum` statistics.